 What are some telehealth best practices?

 The first thing you’ll need to do is educate your patients, because rehab therapy telehealth probably isn’t something they’ve experienced before.
 Discuss their concerns and explore whether it makes sense to serve them via telehealth.
 You’ll also want to make sure telehealth falls under your professional scope of practice in your state and that the majority of your payers cover it (if you plan to receive reimbursement through insurance).
-If you determine that a large portion of your patients would like to receive care in this way, then you’ll need to find a compliant platform—ideally, one that will enter into a business associate agreement (BAA)—and train staff and patients on how to use it.
+If you determine that a large portion of your patients could benefit from this type of care, then you’ll need to find a platform—ideally, one that’s HIPAA-compliant and will enter into a business associate agreement (BAA)—and train staff and patients on how to use it.

 How should we train our staff to provide telehealth?

-This CMS telehealth toolkit has excellent resources for setting up your telehealth environment.
+This CMS telehealth toolkit has excellent resources for setting up your telehealth environment—and we’ve also written a handful of telehealth advice posts.
 We recommend hosting a few training sessions for your staff to help them plan their telehealth visits and get used to your platform.
 PTs, OTs and SLPs are highly adaptable; they should get the hang of things quickly with your support.
 Need some inspiration?
 Check out this blog post on a clinic in New Jersey that quickly implemented telehealth in response to the pandemic.

 Is it possible to provide telehealth if you do not use an EMR?

 Yes; you would simply need to do all of your documentation by hand.
 So if, for example, you provided an e-visit, you would need to record: